cyberbotics/webots/docs/guide/web-simulation.md

 python3 -m http.server 8080
 ```

-Now, you can access the simulation at: [http://localhost:8080/](http://localhost:8080/)
+Now, you can access the simulation at [http://localhost:8080/streaming_viewer/](http://localhost:8080/streaming_viewer/).

 In `Connect to` field type for example:
 ```